(Last Updated On: May 26, 2019)

 I personally believe that a winning attitude is already a success story.
 I also believe that success is a learned behavior.
 Just listen to the those who list their inspirations and mentors when questioned about the reasons for their success.
 So yes, success can be scrutinized, documented and leveraged.
 In every creative work, album, book, design etc. someone is usually listed as an inspiration for its success.

 This is the reason why so many have succeeded in every sector.
-They followed someone who followed someone else and built upon their success, by following the principles and methods that work.
+They followed someone who also followed someone else and built upon their success, by following the principles and methods that work.
 Define what success means to you and go for it.
 Who are you modeling, what are you learning and who is following you?

 God bless you and yours – and here’s to your success.

 Here’s that link about Arnold Swartzenneger I mentioned earlier.